-- the pharmacy serves a NY Medicaid member that lives outside of NY state or outside of the bordering states (e.g. a NY Medicaid enrolled foster care child); or - the pharmacy has an exclusive arrangement to dispense a drug on the Medicaid Pharmacy List of Reimbursable Drugs.
+- the pharmacy serves a NY Medicaid member that lives in the pharmacy's service location state that is outside of NY state or outside of the bordering states (e.g. a NY Medicaid enrolled foster care child); or - the pharmacy has an exclusive arrangement to dispense a drug on the Medicaid Pharmacy List of Reimbursable Drugs.